© Vivienne Kearns

 The car in the distance looks old and ruined.
 Leaves, still falling in early winter, have almost covered it.
 The leaves look like rust eating into the car’s body but as Ardan approaches, a small wind blows them away.
 When he touches the side mirror, a streetlight instantly flickers on above his head.
 The car’s position seems to shift and the rotting paint is exposed.
 Liam’s hand reaches for mine.
 I notice that the grey earth marks have disappeared from the windscreen and wonder who is playing this trick on us.
 I look quickly behind and push Liam into the car, Ardan does not need to be asked.
 I search for the key in my purse, but it is already in the ignition of the walnut panel in front of me.
 I cannot remember leaving it there.
 I switch on the engine and check that the boys are safely inside.
 The engine splutters, but starts, and as we pull away from the curb, the road disappears behind us and then we are travelling down a winding country lane that is familiar.

 ‘We’re nearly home.’
 I try to sound as bright as I can, and while Ardan laughs, something gnaws at my brain.
 I try to blot out images jolting in front of me.
 This is not the first time we have tried to escape.
 We have travelled this road for a long time.

-Rage overwhelms me, and I ignore his taunts, his hands fighting for control over mine, his cold empty eyes staring at me, and as I run a red light, the cars pass through us.
+Rage overwhelms me.
+I ignore his taunts, his hands fighting for control over mine, his cold empty eyes staring at me, and as I run a red light, the cars pass through us.
 And I understand.

 Stuart’s image fades, the strength of his hands disappear, and Ardan starts to cry.
-Liam smiles as his name grows faint on the dirty window, and I realise that we are already safe.
-The edges of the world fade around us as we move out of its sphere finally and for the last time.
+Liam smiles as his name grows faint on the dirty window and I realise that we are already safe.
+The edges of the world fade as we move out of its sphere for the last time.